hashicorp/vault-plugin-database-couchbase/README.md

 $ vault write -force database/rotate-root/insecure-couchbase

  ```
-**Note: If you want to connect the plugin to a couchbase cluster prior to version 6.5.0 you will also have to supply an existing bucket (bucket_name="default") or the command will fail with the error message [TBD]**
+**Note: If you want to connect the plugin to a couchbase cluster prior to version 6.5.0 you will also have to supply an existing bucket (bucket_name="travel-sample") or the command will fail with the error message [TBD]**

 ### Encrypted plugin initialization